Long-term visa for remote work FAQ

 6) The TAX question

 We have received several questions about taxes and how Remote Work Long-Term Visa applicants should handle this.
 To be clear, applicants will be in Iceland for less than 183 days and are not considered tax residents of Iceland.
 You will not be registered with a legal address here, and Iceland will not issue you a social security number (kennitala).
 Applicants are also not allowed to work for Icelandic employers while in Iceland under the Remote Work Long-Term Visa.
-Naturally, you are responsible for any tax liabilities you may have at the local, state, and national jurisdictions where you, your company, or your employer, are considered a tax resident or citizen while working from Iceland—or wherever you are!
+Naturally, you are responsible for any tax liabilities you may have at the local, state, and national jurisdictions where you, your company, or your employer are considered a tax resident or citizen while working from Iceland—or wherever you are!

 You should come to Iceland within three months (90 days) after being notified that your application has been approved.
 If you do NOT enter Iceland within the 90-day timeframe, you will need to resend your documents regarding your income and health insurance to the Directorate of Immigration.